 \section{Introduction}

 Large language models (LLMs) such as OpenAI-o3~\citep{openai2024o1card} and DeepSeek~\citep{deepseekai2025deepseekr1} have shown striking performance in complex reasoning tasks.
-A key enabler of this recent progress is reinforcement learning with verifiable rewards (RLVR)~\citep{shao2024deepseekmath, Lambert2024TLU3P, gao2024designing}, which fine-tunes pre-trained base models via reinforcement learning (RL) using automatically verifiable, outcome-based feedback, such as a binary signal indicating whether the final answer is correct.
+A key enabler of this recent progress is reinforcement learning with verifiable rewards (RLVR)~\citep{shao2024deepseekmath, Lambert2024TLU3P, gao2024designing}, which fine-tunes pre-trained base models via reinforcement learning (RL) using automatically verifiable, outcome-based feedback, such as a binary signal indicating whether the final answer is correct or not.

-This raises an immediate question: if RLVR relies on outcome-based feedback only at the end of a reasoning trajectory, how can such sparse reward mechanism drive effective learning on long-horizon problems?
+This raises an immediate question: if RLVR relies on outcome-based feedback only at the end of a reasoning trajectory, how can such a sparse reward mechanism drive effective learning on long-horizon problems?
 As the horizon grows, RL algorithms encounter an inherent search barrier, because useful signals are buried within an exponentially expanding space of trajectories.
-While recent studies have sought to understand the mechanism of RLVR~\citep{yeo2025demystifying, wu2025invisible, Yue2025DoesRL, Sun2025RLGR, yuan2025f, wen2025reinforcement}, existing findings often provide mixed and inconclusive results across different tasks and setups.
-It remains unclear under what conditions the outcome rewards are sufficient to ensure effective RL.
+While recent studies have sought to understand the mechanism of RLVR~\citep{yeo2025demystifying, wu2025invisible, Yue2025DoesRL, Sun2025RLGR, yuan2025f, wen2025reinforcement}, existing findings often provide mixed, inconclusive results across different tasks and setups.
+It remains unclear under what conditions outcome-only rewards are sufficient to enable effective RL.

-A recent controlled study~\citep{zhang2025interplay} proposed an important insight: RLVR is only effective when training operates near the model's \emph{edge of competence}, where the model can solve the problems with non-random accuracy but has not yet mastered them.
-This suggests a principle for RL data design: one should select problems that are right at the edge of the model's competence for effective training.
-Yet, this principle is mainly descriptive: it suggests \emph{where} RL tends to work, but does not explain \emph{why} its effectiveness is confined to this regime.
-This motivates us to ask the following intriguing question: [1]{ \begin{adjustbox}{width=\linewidth,height=0.78\linewidth,keepaspectratio,center} #1 \end{adjustbox} }